xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 mathematical mathematics, and is often much slower than secret key crypto.

 ### Applications: Data transmission and secure storate
-so let's look at the one application of the public key crypto. so of course again we can use a public key crypto for data transformation and so in this case let's look at an example here right and then you can see here i'm using a different example let's look at this example again so in this example here alice has a message to send to bob and many alice is going to use bob's public key eb here to encrypt this message so and this will send this message over and when bob receives this server text bob is going to use his private key to decrypt this separate text and the bubble will recover the original message so this is how property crypto is used for data transmission and we already saw the example in last slide and of course here you can also use a public crypto for secure storage so you can use your public key to actually encrypt files other data and then put the encrypted data on your hard disk then because you and only you have the private key so only you can actually decrypt the encrypted data so that's the idea of a secure storage so as we mentioned you know most of the time if you have a lot of data to transmit across the internet
+Let's look at the one application of the public key crypto.
+We can use public key crypto for data transformation as the example above shows.
+Let's look at another example here.
+In this example Alice has a message *M* to send to Bob.
+Alice is going to use Bob's public key e<sub>B</sub> to encrypt this message *M*.
+The ciphertext e<sub>B</sub>(M) is sent to Bob.
+Bob is going to use his private key d<sub>B</sub>( to decrypt this ciphertext and recover the original message, that is,

+d<sub>B</sub>(e<sub>B</sub>(M))=M.

+You can also use public key crypto for secure storage, storing encrypted data such as files on a hard disk.
+You can use your public key to encrypt files other data and then put the encrypted data on your hard disk.
+Because only you have the private key, only you can actually decrypt the encrypted data.
+That's the idea of secure storage with public key crypto.

+## Key exchange
+so as we mentioned you know
+most of the time if you have a lot of data to transmit across the internet